bclynch/edm/README.md

 - Email alerts on a weekly / semi weekly / monthly basis
 - Filter by genre, venue, region, artist
 - Follow feature.
 Would be adding a table for adding artists or venues and linking with a user.
 Can have a chronological feed of followed items with new things and maybe notification / email updates every some period of time.
+- A page with new releases for the week that might pull from reddit playlist

 ## Monetization
 - Lifted results for venues who want to promote something